July 22, 2022

 Like most natural materials (including wood flooring), our floors develop their own patina with age.
 They tend to become richer and deeper in color as this process unfolds, revealing a lovely, lived-in look that can’t be replicated.

-What you won’t see is the yellowing of the finish that can sometimes develop with items that have been coated with polyurethane-based finishes.
+What you won’t see is the yellowing of the finish that can sometimes develop with items coated with polyurethane-based finishes.
 Our acrylic finish remains wonderfully clear over time.
-Our oiled floors patinate more deeply than those with acrylic finishes.
+This doesn't mean that the wood below won't change naturally over time — it will — but without the unsightly addition of a yellowing lacquer.

 How to Mimic a Patina on Your Flooring Samples